 And I'm back with a cherry inspired nail art design for beginners.
 It's simple and easy to make but really pretty, I actually got compliments from my co-workers about it.
 It took me some time though because there's a lot of waiting and drying to do since I'm layering several nail polishes.

-I'm using a toothpick as my dotting tool since I can't find mine.
+I'm using a toothpick as my dotting tool.
 One end of it is pointed which is perfect to create the leaves and the other is rounded for dotting the cherries.
 If you can't find a striper brush, take one from your used up liquid eyeliners.

 Hey there!
 I've been doing a little research for nail art designs for beginners and saw a lot of patterns, shapes and animal prints.
 It's been awhile since I did nail art plus my hands are a little shaky so it has to be freeform to look good.
 Anyways, here's my take on beginner's nail art and I hope you like it.